Unboxed-Software/solana-course/content/transfer-hook.md

 ## Using transfer hooks off-chain

+Now that we've looked at the on-chain portion, let's look at how we interact with it off-chain.

+Let's assume we have a deployed solana program that follows the Transfer Hook Interface.

 In order to create a mint with a transfer hook and ensure successful transfers, follow these steps:

-1. Create the mint with the transfer hook extension and point to the transfer hook program you want to use.
+1. Create the mint with the transfer hook extension and point to the on-chain transfer hook program you want to use.
 2. Initialize the `extraAccountList` account.
 This step must be done before any transfer, and it is the responsibility of the mint owner/creator.
-It needs to happen only once for each mint to add all the extra accounts that the transfer hook needs.
+It only needs to happen once for any mint.
 3. Make sure to pass all the required accounts when invoking the transfer instruction from the Token Extensions Program.

 ### Create a Mint with the `Transfer-Hook` Extension:

-To create a mint with the transfer-hook extension, ensure that you allocate enough space for the mint to store the extra information about the transfer hook.
-You can do this by calling the `getMintLen` function from the `@solana/spl-token` library and pass to it an array of the extensions that you want to use.
-In our case, we only need the `TransferHook` extension.
-Additionally, make sure to call `createInitializeTransferHookInstruction` to initialize the transfer hook extension and point to our program before initializing the mint.
+To create a mint with the transfer-hook extension, we need three instructions:

+1. `createAccount` - Reserves space on the blockchain for the mint account
+2. `createInitializeTransferHookInstruction` - initializes the transfer hook extension, this takes the transfer hook's program address as a parameter.
+3. `createInitializeMintInstruction` - Initializes the mint.

 ```ts
 const extensions = [ExtensionType.TransferHook];